Cedar - Botanical description

 Cedar - Species requirements

 The cedar wood is rot-proof.
 It has been used since antiquity to produce ship hulls or caskets of precious jewels and even sarcophagi.
-Nowadays, cedar's wood is used to create jewelry boxes or precious caskets.
+Nowadays, cedar's wood is used to create jewellery boxes or precious caskets.
 The wood repulses woodworms, insects and other creepy-crawlies that attack other types of wood.
 In aromatherapy, the essential oil of the tree is used for its healing, antiseptic, astringent and decongestant properties, or just to ward off mosquitoes.

 Because of its characteristics (size, diameter, lifespan), the cedar has become a symbol of greatness, of nobility, of strength and of incorruptibility.
 In the 3rd century, Origen wrote: "The Cedar never rots; using the cedar to build our homes is to preserve our soul from corruption."
 For Celtic astrology, the cedar symbolizes trust.